ddmitov/perl-executing-browser/README.md

 File to open and folder to open are accessible for every script as
 environment variables FILE_TO_OPEN and FOLDER_TO_OPEN.
 Printing current page by clicking a special URL is also supported.

+PEB is also capable of executing long-running scripts -
+i.e. scripts running for arbitrary long time, far beyond any
+server timeouts for CGI or FastCGI scripts.

 PEB was started as a simple GUI for personal databases.
 This small project is still in its very beginning and